 There are three types of spam traps: pristine, recycled, and email address with a typo.
 The most undesirable is getting in a pristine spam trap, in which case your IP will be blocked right away.

-To avoid spam traps you must follow best practices: never scrape or purchase email lists, delete old, inactive email addresses and hard bounces, use double opt-in and conduct routine email list checks.
+To avoid spam traps that may land you in the spam folder, you must follow best practices: never scrape or purchase email lists, delete old, inactive email addresses and hard bounces, use double opt-in and conduct routine email list checks.